mitogen-hq/mitogen/docs/api.rst

           * Descriptors that reference large temporary files will not have their disk space reclaimed until the child exits.

-        * third party package state (such as urllib3's HTTP connection pool) attempting to write to file descriptors shared with the parent.
+        * Third party package state (such as urllib3's HTTP connection pool) attempting to write to file descriptors shared with the parent.

-        * memory mappings for large files that cannot have their space freed on disk due to the mapping living on in the child.
+        * Memory mappings for large files that cannot have their space freed on disk due to the mapping living on in the child.

         * Difficult to diagnose memory usage spikes due to large object graphs present in the parent being unreferenced in the child, causing immediate copy-on-write to large portions of the process heap.

-        * thread locks held in the parent producing random deadlocks in the child.
+        * Thread locks held in the parent producing random deadlocks in the child.

         The associated stream implementation is